 On a list of the best running shoes for bad knees, it typically makes the top 5 for most Physiotherapist’s recommendations.

-US-based runners can get the latest deal here:
+Runners can get the latest deal on the current model Arahi here:

 This popular shoe has been around forever.
 It provides a great amount of stability under the arch along with a comfortable feel.

-That stability reduces the twisting motion on the knee during running, one of the main irritants of meal and lateral knee pain.
+That stability reduces the twisting motion on the knee during running, one of the main irritants of medial and lateral knee pain.

 That feature, along with the fact that this model has been around since the dawn of time, puts the Asics Kayano in the top 3 shoes for any best running shoes for bad knees list.

-Runners in the US will get the best deal here:
+Runners will get the best deal on Asics Kayano here: